Constitution of The Council of American Master Mariners, Inc.

 Section 1.
 The Port Chapters shall be composed as follows:

-Section 1.
-The Governing body of The Council of American Master Mariners, Inc. shall be the Board of Governors consisting of the President, the immediate Past President, the First Vice President, the Second Vice President, the Regional Vice Presidents, and the Secretary/Treasurer, together with the Presidents of the Port Chapters.
-The President of The Council of American Master Mariners, Inc. shall serve as chairman of the Board of Governors provided for in Article III of the By-Laws of The Council of American Master Mariners, Inc. (amended 2008, 2014)
+The Governing body of The Council of American Master Mariners, Inc. shall be the Board of Governors consisting of the President, the Immediate Past President, the Executive Vice President, the Task-Based Vice Presidents, and the Secretary/Treasurer, together with the Presidents of the Port Chapters.
+The President of The Council of American Master Mariners, Inc. shall serve as chairman of the Board of Governors provided for in Article III of the By-Laws of The Council of American Master Mariners, Inc. (amended 2008, 2014, 2020)

 Section 2.
 The Board of Governors shall act on all matters pertaining to the operation and management of The Council of American Master Mariners, Inc. between meetings, as the Board is responsible to The Council of American Master Mariners, Inc. for the control and management of the affairs of the Council, in conformity with the Constitution and By-Laws.
 The Board of Governors shall not incur any total financial obligations in excess of the sum of the estimated income determined by the Finance Committee for the current fiscal year and fifty percent (50%) of the accumulated surplus existing at the beginning of the fiscal year. (amended 1991, 2008)

 Section 3.
 The powers not specifically reserved to or exercised by the National Board of Governors under this Constitution and By-Laws shall be exercised by the appropriate national officers with the advice of the Board of Governors. (amended 1991, 2008)

 Section 1.
 The Officers of The Council of American Master Mariners, Inc. shall be a President, an Executive Vice President, various Task-Based Vice Presidents, and a Secretary/Treasurer. (amended 2020)